 For example, you could get over training from doing too many :

 - Bootcamp classes

 or just working out on your own in the gym every day.
 If you do the activity long enough and too intensely for your body to handle -and don't get enough rest, you are at risk for overtraining syndrome.

 Signs Of Overtraining Syndrome

-The diagnose of over-training is usually made when you have several of the symptoms associated with it.
-The more of the symptoms you have, the more likely it is for you to be over-training.
-Here are 5 common signs of over training which are usually reported:
+The diagnosis of over-training is usually made when you have several of the symptoms associated with it.
+The more symptoms you have, the more likely it is for you to be over-training.
+Here are 5 common signs of overtraining which are usually reported:

 - Increased resting heart rate

 If I thought you might be overtraining, these would be 5 things I would ask you about.
 The more of these you had, the more I'd start to think you were over-training

 Notice #1 and #2 in the list above.
 Increased resting heart rate and getting sick more often.
 This suggests that over-exercising is associated with disturbances in both the nervous system and immune system.

 Finding your resting heart rate, can be difficult to figure out – unless you used a wearable device (apple watch/fitbit.) that gave you this information.
 You don't need a device to figure this out, however.
 You can easily determine what your resting heart rate is by taking it yourself.
 Here's a quick video to show you how: